rodeofx/shotgunEvents/docs/index.rst

 --------

-When you want to access the Shotgun event stream, the preferred way to do so it to poll the events table, get any new events, process them and repeat.
+When you want to access the Shotgun event stream, the preferred way to do so it to monitor the events table, get any new events, process them and repeat.

 A lot of stuff is required for this process to work successfully, stuff that may not have any direct bearing on the business rules that need to be applied.

-The role of the framework is to keep any tedious event polling related tasks out of the hands of the business logic implementor.
+The role of the framework is to keep any tedious monitoring tasks out of the hands of the business logic implementor.

-The framework is a daemon process that runs on a server and polls the Shotgun event stream.
+The framework is a daemon process that runs on a server and monitors the Shotgun event stream.
 When events are found, the daemon hands the events out to a series of registered plugins.
 Each plugin can process the event as it wishes.